jandaj/MLAIwebsite/README.md

 # A Simple Facial Detection Web App

-ML/AI Website
-A demo web app running on a Node.JS backend that performs facial detection haar cascade on images fed through.
+A demo web app running on a Node.JS backend that performs facial detection using haar cascade on images fed through using Socket.IO.
 No Computer Vision libraries used, Haar Cascade implementation from scratch.
 Made for Rutgers IEEE ML/AI subgroup.

 ## Example